microsoft/cookie-doh/README.md

 The only required system dependencies are [python >= 3.10](https://www.python.org/) and [poetry](https://python-poetry.org/).

-We use other optional dependencies to help automate the development process.
+However, we recommend installing some extra dependencies to improve the development experience.

 :point_right: Follow [instructions](https://microsoft.github.io/cookie-doh/dev_setup)
 to set up your local environment.